charmoniumQ/PROBE/docs/benchmark_suite/README.md

 See \Cref{notable-provenance-collectors} for more in-depth description of notable provenance collectors.
 The second column shows the "collection method" (see \Cref{collection-methods} for their exact definition).

+To acquire the source code, we looked in the original publication for a links, checked the first 50 results in GitHub, BitBucket, and Google for the prototype name (e.g., "LPROV"), and then tried emailing the original authors.
+Several of the authors wrote back to say that their source code was not available at all, and some never wrote back.
+We mark both as "No source".

 ::: {style=hidden}

 The last column in the table categorizes the "state" of that provenance collector in this work into one of the following: